Skip to main content

 Same gap, two business models.

 Both own fleets they rent to operators they don't directly employ.
-Both face the deduction game, the tally vulnerability, the redeployment problem, the asset-condition-with-someone-else's-operator problem.
+Both face the deduction game, the weak-evidence vulnerability, the redeployment problem, the asset-condition-with-someone-else's-operator problem.
 The page treats them as two faces of the same archetype.

 ARCHETYPE 1